-The Higher Education Partnership Forum enables participants from across the globe to connect with partners and to be informed about models of collaboration.
+The Higher Education Partnership Forum enables participants from across the globe to connect with partners and learn about models of collaboration.

-In total, 151 participants from 101 organisations attended the Forum.
-This included representatives from 84 accredited higher education institutions in 18 countries.
+In 2017, 100 participants from 72 organisations attended the Forum.
+This included representatives from 55 accredited higher education institutions in 19 countries.

 Below are some examples of the types of collaborations that participants are able to develop during the event:

 International dual/double degree programmes: degrees collaboratively offered by two higher education institutions located in different countries.
 Students receive degree certificates issued from both universities.

 International joint degree programmes: programmes collaboratively offered by two (or more) higher education institutions located in different countries.
 Students study at two or more institutions and gain one degree signed by all participating institutions.